DRok17/Steam-Deck-BootVid-Builder/README.md

 BootVid-Builder is a tool that allows users to create and apply their own Boot Startup Videos and switches between them on demand.

+Official Steam Deck Overrides is now supported.
+Please use the additional Override-Toggle.sh to enable it (only on Preview channel for Steam Deck)

 <!-- Spacer -->
 <p align="center">
   <img width="10" height="10" src="https://user-images.githubusercontent.com/81541725/168428087-611fe26a-aeb0-4617-98d7-9a239ea716d8.png">